 I had reservations about visiting a place called Tiger Kingdom; it’s one of these attractions where visitors can pay to pet tigers ranging in age from young cub to 3-year-old adult.
 There are mixed reviews online about the ethics of the park (accusations that the animals are drugged, abused, etc.), but many of the criticisms came from people who had not actually visited or confused it with a notoriously vile place, Tiger Temple.
 After reading some very positive accounts, such as this one from someone who spent several months working in the park and a follow-up post, I felt better about going.

 The park itself seemed very clean, the pens well attended, and the caretakers genuinely cared for the health and safety of the animals and visitors.
-I probably would have opted to pet a tiger cub, but they didn’t have any cubs at the time (only a lion cub which Reed’s 6-year-old cousin got to meet) demonstrating they are not churning out tigers unnecessarily.
+I probably would have opted to pet a tiger cub, but they didn’t have any cubs at the time (only a lion cub which my husband’s 6-year-old cousin got to meet) demonstrating they are not churning out tigers unnecessarily.
 I thought a fully-grown tiger would be too intimidating, so I opted to visit a medium-sized kitty, about 18 months old.
 My husband and uncle seemed relaxed touching this creature; I, however, was a bit terrified.
 Not even fully grown, the tiger was massive.
 The fur was coarser than I expected and the body very strong.
 Knowing how much my cat hates having his butt pet, I was just waiting for a giant paw to come and slap me.
 It was docile though and seemed to enjoy it a bit!
 Anyone who has a cat knows how much they sleep…almost three-quarters of the day.
 Tigers are no exception.
 They had all the mannerisms of our housecat, Meo, but packed in a body that could do serious damage!

 While walking around later, we saw several of the pens and other play areas, other parts were under renovation.
 The individual pens were a bit small and some of the animals paced, which most animals do in captivity.
 One of the play areas featured a pool that two tigers were hoarding while a third tried to lure them out to take his turn in the cooling water.
 They played and chased each other as siblings would and it was cute to see.